Trittium Price Tops $0.0320 on Major Exchanges (TRTT)

 Buying and Selling Trittium

-It is usually not possible to purchase alternative cryptocurrencies such as Trittium directly using U.S. dollars.
-Investors seeking to acquire Trittium should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Trittium using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Trittium directly using U.S. dollars.
+Investors seeking to acquire Trittium should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Trittium using one of the exchanges listed above.

 Receive News & Updates for Trittium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trittium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.